Sunday, November 4, 2018

 The Drake Hotel & St. John Cantius Church

 On Nov.
-4th, the Catholic Art Guild hosted its second annual conference with leading artists, architects & theologians, to rediscover the power of Beauty in the modern world
+4th, the Catholic Art Guild hosted its second annual conference with leading artists, architects & theologians, to rediscover the power of Beauty in the modern world.

 The conference, entitled "Formed in Beauty", will feature Alexander Stoddart, Sculptor in Ordinary for Her Majesty the Queen in Scotland, Ethan Anthony, principal architect for Cram & Ferguson, Dr. Peter Kwasniewski, Thomistic theologian, liturgical scholar, and choral composer, and Juliette Aristides, Classical Realist Artist, Author & Founder of Aristides Atelier.